Travel info

 CROSSING THE BORDER - THE JOYS OF BUREAUCRACY

+3. Stroll down the hall to the “Banjercito” window, which looks like a bank window, because it is, to get the Tourist Import Permits (TIP) for your vehicles.
+The TIP no longer includes a decal for your windshield, just the printed document, which should remain in he vehicle at all times.
 Hand over all the originals and copies of your documents to the Banjercito clerk and smile.
 You need not say anything, as the clerks know what to do.
-Give the clerk your passport, tourist visa/card, original vehicle title or registration, drover’s license, insurance card, and credit card, and one copy of each (except your credit card).
+Give the clerk your passport, tourist visa/card, original vehicle title or registration, driver’s license, insurance card, and credit card, and one copy of each, except your credit card.
 After punching your info into the computer, the clerk will print an official-looking form and ask you to sign it on the back.
 This form no longer has a hologram sticker attached to it.
 Make sure the VIN number on the TIP is correct before you leave the Banjercito window.
-Your credit card will be charged around $59 USD for the permit, plus a $200-$400 USD deposit (based on the age of your vehicle) that is refundable when you leave Mexico and cancel the vehicle permit officially at the border before leaving Mexico.
-You also must cancel your tourist visa when leaving at the Migracion desk.
+Your credit card will be charged around sixty USD for the permit, plus a $200-$400 USD deposit (based on the age of your vehicle) that is refundable when you leave Mexico and cancel the TIP officially at the border before leaving Mexico.
+You also must also turn in your tourist visa by leaving it at the Migracion desk.

-Remember where you got your car stickers when you crossed the border, because you will return to this place before you leave Mexico to have the permits canceled Do not go across the bridge back into the USA without having the TIP and tourist visa canceled and getting a receipt for the TIP’s cancellation.
-At most border crossing there is a roadside booths near the Mexican border station where the TIP can be canceled.
+Remember where you got your TIPs when you crossed the border, because you will return to this place before you leave Mexico to have the permits canceled Do not go across the bridge back into the USA without having the TIP and tourist visa canceled and getting a receipt for the TIP’s cancellation.
+At most border crossing there is a roadside booth near the Mexican border station where the TIP can be canceled.
 It is not necessary, however, to exit Mexico from the same city where you entered.
 In Laredo and El Paso go back to the building where you got your visa and TIP.
 There's a booth outside where you can cancel the TIP.
-Also also remember to turn in your visa when you leave Mexico.
+Also also remember to turn in your visa at the Migracion desk when you leave Mexico.

 IMPORTING VEHICLES WITH A F.M.A.D PERMIT

-If you do not have a title to your race car, and have a huge tow truck, plus lots of tires and spare parts, or have all the vehicles in one name or the company’s name, you may want to import your vehicles by going through the Mexican Federation of Auto Sports (known as FEMADAC) and/or hiring a licensed Mexican customs broker.
+If you do not have a title to your race car and have a huge tow truck, plus lots of tires and spare parts, or have all the vehicles in one name or the company’s name, you may want to import your vehicles by going through the Mexican Federation of Auto Sports (known as FEMADAC) and/or hiring a licensed Mexican customs broker.
 Do not confuse this process with the TIP process described above.
 These two processes are very different.
 You should use one or the other, not both.

 Here’s the FEMADAC process: